 - First-level internal control, carried out by operational teams (managers, team leaders, specific control teams within operational departments).
-Each department and team are responsible for implementing permanent controls over the operations they handle. - Second-level internal control, carried out by the Risk Management team, which is responsible for steering Internal Control (in relation to Operational Risk).
-Other control functions (e.g. Compliance, Regulatory, ISTO/DPO) are responsible for the steering of Internal Control in relation to other matters (AML/CFT, Fraud prevention, Regulatory Compliance, Data protection...). - Third-level internal control, carried out by the Internal Audit Department.
+Each department and team are responsible for implementing permanent controls over the operations they handle. - Second-level internal control, carried out on one hand by the Risk Management Department, which is responsible for steering Internal Control (in relation to Operational Risk), and on another hand by other control functions (e.g. Compliance, DPO, ITSO...) are responsible for the steering of Internal Control in relation to other matters (AML/CFT, Fraud prevention, Regulatory Compliance, Data protection, IT Security...). - Third-level internal control, carried out by the Internal Audit Department.